 But the reality is that many trade business owners don’t revisit their job costing system nearly as often as they should.
 Revenue reports are a joy to read, as they let you see how much money is flowing into your business because of your hard work.
 Job costing sheets are the exact opposite, and many tradespeople simply don’t want to know the truth behind what every job is costing them.

 However, times change, and what was once a good source of work could see you losing serious money if you don’t know ahead of time whether the cash cow is still paying out.
 That’s why it’s crucial to have a steady hand on your job costing process while being ready and willing to adjust on the fly to get your profitability back on track if things aren’t going as planned.

 This quick guide will cover everything you need to know about job costing by answering six common questions on the topic.
-Read on for a refresher on job costing before we get to the nitty-gritty of creating a job costing system that supports your ability to turn over profitable jobs consistently.
+Read on for a refresher before we get to the nitty-gritty of creating a system that supports your ability to turn over profitable jobs consistently.